Inbound AI For HVAC Calls

 We do not want to waste time on low-intent price shoppers

 Then qualify fast.
-Capture service area, timing, equipment basics, and the reason for the call, and route only the right work to humans.
+Capture service area, timing, equipment basics, caller role, and the reason for the call, then send only the right work to staff.

 Can it answer after-hours HVAC emergency calls?

-It can answer immediately, identify urgency signals, collect critical details, and route the call according to your on-call rules.
+It can answer immediately, identify urgency signals, collect critical details, and send the call through your on-call rules.
 True emergencies should still escalate to humans based on your policy.

 Can it schedule HVAC service appointments?